Remapping the Rover MEMS3 ECU

 items may not be entirely accurate yet in these cases.

-My car has spent most of the winter
+My car has spent many winter months

 hooked up to breakout cable bundles, programmers, signal generators,